-Hege Stein Helland is a PhD student at the Center for Research on Discretion and Paternalism on the project “Legitimacy challenges for children´s rights and the child protection system”.
+Hege Stein Helland is a Postdoctoral Fellow at the Center for Research on Discretion and Paternalism on the project “Legitimacy challenges for children´s rights and the child protection system”.

 Hege holds a PhD in political science, conducted as part of the project “The Acceptability of Child Protection Interventions: A Cross-Country Analysis“.
-She has previously worked as a researcher on the project “Adopsjon som barnevernstiltak” and as a research assistant on the project “Legitimacy and Fallibility in Child Welfare Services”.
+She has previously worked as a researcher on “Adopsjon som barnevernstiltak” and as a research assistant on the project “Legitimacy and Fallibility in Child Welfare Services”.

 Hege has contributed with research on children’s participation in child welfare proceedings and on population attitudes towards corporal punishment, questioning whether migrant children are viewed differently than native children in such cases.

 Her topics of interests includes children’s rights, child welfare adoptions, population attitudes towards children’s welfare, legitimations of state intervention, and child welfare decision-making.

 Hege has previously led the Western Norway branch of the Norwegian Sociological Association.

 - Helland, H. S., Pedersen, S. H. & Skivenes, M. (2022) Comparing population view’s on state responsibility for children in vulnerable situations – the role of institutional context and socio-demographic characteristics.
 Journal of Public Child Welfare.
 Ahead-of-print, 1-22.

 - Helland (2021) Reasoning between Rules and Discretion: A Comparative Study of the Normative Platform for Best Interest Decision-Making on Adoption in England and Norway.”
 International Journal of Law, Policy and the Family, 35 (1), 1-28.